 Seated with the Board of Education at the conference tables are the Superintendent of Schools and the District’s Assistant Superintendent.
 The Secretary to the Superintendent also serves as the District Clerk and records the minutes of the meetings.

 Business meetings and work sessions of the Board are open to the public but are not public meetings.
 However, the Board of Education provides an opportunity for input from the public at the beginning and end of each monthly meeting.
 During that period, community members are invited to comment on matters of concern.

 The Board welcomes public participation during the public comment period.
 When speaking at meetings, please state your name and address and identify the organization, if any, you represent.
-If there are many residents who wish to speak, the presiding officer may suggest that speakers limit remarks in order to give everyone an opportunity to express concerns.
-The Board may need to limit the time for public participation in order to give adequate time and attention to regular business meeting agenda items.
+Each speaker is permitted three minutes to comment in order to give everyone an opportunity to express concerns.
+The Board needs to limit the time for public participation in order to give adequate time and attention to regular business meeting agenda items.

 Comments also may be made in writing to the Board of Education.
 Correspondence may be addressed to:

 Cazenovia Central School District